vernistage/user-authentication/README.md

 This assignment is intended to gauge your current skill level with Rails, and your ability to read and understand user requirements.

-## Submission Instructions

-* Fork this repository
-* Create a new branch named [YOUR FIRST NAME]-[YOUR LAST NAME]
-* Complete both features in this branch
-* Submit a pull request when you are finished.

-## What are we looking for?

-* Writing clean, maintainable, testable code
-* Ability to execute on given requirements and implement new features in an existing Rails app
-* A focus on user experience.
-Sometimes requirements can be slightly vague.
-Think about the user when you're making decisions.

-## A note on testing

-You will notice that there are no tests in this repository.

-We like testing and we use tests internally.
-Our code base includes lots of code that is not covered by unit tests.
-The candidate we hire for this position will spend time writing tests for legacy code where needed, and will be expected to write tests where appropriate for new features.

-We use Rspec internally; however, the test suite was left empty so that we can see how you prefer to test.
-Use whatever framework you are most comfortable with and write tests for the components that you feel need to be tested.

 ## New features to add

 ### Feature 1